Driveways that Reduce Pollution

-The path of rain water trails off from a home or building’s roof, through gutters and across an asphalt driveway (or walkway) picking up contaminants along the way.
+The path of rainwater trails off from a home or building’s roof, through gutters and across an asphalt driveway (or walkway) picking up contaminants along the way.
 It eventually runs off to a storm drain which then reaches nearby lakes and rivers.
 You can prevent this by installing a permeable driveway or walkway which will then allow the rainwater to seep through the joints of the pavers and drain into the ground.
 The soil in the ground has natural microorganisms that will break down the pollutants and purify the water.

 Along with reducing the impurities reaching our lakes and rivers, these previous surfaces will also soften the look of your yard and reduce heat otherwise emitted through typical asphalt driveways and walkways.
-Your driveway will be more durable and long lasting no matter what gets thrown at it.
+Your entrance will be more durable and long lasting no matter what gets thrown at it.